Outline History of the Park in 19th & 20th Century

 1983 Brotherton Park and Dibbinsdale was classed as a Local Nature Reserve in 1983 and has been managed to maintain and enhance wildlife and landscape whilst maintaining public access to date.

-1993 Building work begins on the Woodslee stables to convert them to a visitor centre and rangers office and workshops.
+1993 Woodslee stables converted to a visitor centre and rangers office.